 Bread pudding with pears and chocolate is the ultimate comfort food.
 Drizzle this cozy fall dessert with homemade salted caramel sauce for a special treat.

 Handyman Tim is finally home after a very, very, very long work trip.
 The girls and I have been surviving on a lot of frozen pizza, mac and cheese, and simple dinners.
 I find it so difficult to gather the energy to cook elaborate meals when he is gone since it seems like such a waste of food when we have the equivalent of 1.5 persons eating it.

-The moment he returns I head back to the kitchen and we eat like Kings for a few days.
-What better way to welcome him home than with some of his favorite foods and yet another stab at his favorite dessert–bread pudding.
+The moment he returns I head back to the kitchen and we eat like kings for a few days.
+What better way to welcome him home than with some of his favorite foods and yet another stab at his favorite dessert--bread pudding.
 I've tried and tried to make a good bread pudding.
-It has been his birthday/special celebration request several times and I have yet to find a recipe that is "perfect" in his eyes.
+It has been his birthday/special celebration request several times and I have yet to find a recipe that is "perfect" in his "very high standards" eyes.

 Chocolate Pear Bread Pudding

 - 1 ½ pounds firm ripe pears We enjoyed Bartlett

 - 7 oz challah or brioche bread cut into ½ inch slices and then cut in half diagonally